fivetran/dbt-language-server/README.md

 ## Features

-Note: error highlighting, auto-completion of columns, tables, and function signature help are only available for BigQuery.
+Note: SQL to ref conversion, error highlighting, auto-completion of columns, tables, and function signature help are only available for BigQuery and Snowflake.

 ### Query preview